PopupMaker/Popup-Maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==

+= v1.7.12 - 03/21/2018 =
+* Improvement: Added option to disable the shortcode ui.
+* Tweak: Removed private popup type links from the nav menu editor.
+* Fix: Bug with long term cached assets causing JS errors on nginx servers.
+* Fix: Bug with support for custom popup z-index setting.
+* Fix: Bug where NF loaded before Popup Maker and form actions were missing.
+* Fix: Bugs in close delay settings for form integrations.
+Was in ms but needed to be in seconds.
+* Fix: Bug where Yoast SEO plugin shows popups in the xml sitemaps and showing Yoast metabox on popup editor.

 = v1.7.11 - 03/14/2018 =
 * Fix: Bug where Middle Center option wouldn't stay selected after saving.
 * Fix: Bug with incorrect field dependency for custom height & scrollable options.